Find AI slop before it reaches production. Fix it before review drags.

 MCP server that gives agents structured browser automation

 Define your bar once.
-The aislop CLI scans locally, scanaislop enforces on every PR.
-One score, one workflow, one standard, from first draft to merged pull request.
+The aislop CLI scans locally, scanaislop enforces on every PR, and your agents get concrete findings to fix before reviewers spend time on the diff.

 Wear the score on your README.